Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

 ## 6. AnalyticNPKE-Insertion.py
 The code **AnalyticNPKE-Insertion** solves the system given in Eq.
 (13) and Eq.
 (14).
 It is provided in the text files of the present repository.
-### 6.1 An application.
+### 6.1 Application.
-The **AnalyticNPKE-Insertion** code will be used to reproduce the data reported by Nahla (2010, p.
+The **AnalyticNPKE-Insertion** code will be used to reproduce part of the data reported by Nahla (2010, p.
 1626).
 For such scenario the input parameters are the following:
 |Nuclear parameter | Value  ($\mathrm{s^{-1}}$)| Nuclear parameter | Value           |
 | ------------- | ------------- | -------------     | --------------  |
 | $\lambda_1$   |0.0127         | $\beta_1$         |0.000285         |